-- 1 From the main menu, click Security and then click the radio service set you are configuring.
+- 1 In the Navigation Menu, click Security and then click the radio service set you are configuring.
 The appropriate radio screen appears. - 2 In the Security Level field, choose either WPA PSK or WPA 802.1x.

 - 3 Click Submit Changes to save your changes.
-The screen changes, depending on the security level you choose.
-For help, see one of the next two screens. - 4 Fill in the fields.
-For help, see "Configuring WPA PSK Security" on page 160 or "Configuring WPA 802.1x Security" on page 161. - 5 Click Submit Changes to save your changes.
+The screen changes, depending on the security level you choose. - 4 Fill in the fields.
+For help, see "Configuring WPA PSK Security" on page 127 or "Configuring WPA 80.1x Security" on page 127. - 5 Click Submit Changes to save your changes.
 To activate your changes, from the menu bar click Save/Discard Changes, and then click Save Changes and Reboot.
-For help, see "Saving Configuration Changes" on page 33. - 6 (WPA 802.1x mode only) Configure the RADIUS server by clicking Select a RADIUS server for 802.1x authentication.
+For help, see "Saving Configuration Changes" on page 30.

+6 (WPA - 802.1x mode only) Configure the RADIUS server by clicking Select a RADIUS server for 802.1x authentication.
 The RADIUS Server List screen appears.